armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 Don't forget to:
 - Refer to your cloud provider documentation to create a secure endpoint.
 - Secure Halyard's endpoints by limiting IP sources or using security groups of your cloud provider.
+- Make sure Halyard is configured to decrypt secrets.
 - Add a DNS record for Halyard

-# Deploy Spinnaker automatically
-## Option 1: Direct webhook
+### Option 2a: Direct webhook
 Note: As of this time, only Github webhooks are supported.

 In Github, navigate to the settings of the repository containing your Spinnaker configuration, find the webhook section, and select "Add webhook".